Multirename/multirename/README.md

 For a single text files have a look at the [/docs](/docs))
 Versions: The documentation at the wiki belongs to the stable branch / latest stable release.
 This documentation belongs to the branch you switch to.
-The latest version you will find at the "unstable" branch.
+The latest version you will find at the `unstable` branch.
 And: The wiki takes extra work to care about.
 Dont trust if you see an older version.
 Probably i forgot to update it.